monicasmay/Resume/README.md

 <h2>Technical Skills</h2>
 <details><summary>GitHub Learning Lab</summary>
 <br>
 I completed the following courses in the <a href="https://lab.github.com/courses">GitHub Learning Lab</a>.
+These courses taught me how to stand up static pages, create and manage pull requests, facilitate collaboration, and more.
 <br>

 <h4>Courses:</h4>